isomerpages/moe-sst/index.md

           url: /sst-careers/
       url: /prep-for-s1/p1/
       button: Getting Ready for S1 (2024)
+  - announcements:
+      title: Announcements
+      id: announcements
+      announcement_items:
+        - title: Release of 2023 GCE O-Level Examination Results
+          date: 08 January 2024
+          announcement: >-
+            This announcement is for all 2023 Secondary 4 students.

+            2023 GCE O-Level Examination Results will be released on Thursday, 11 January 2024 at 2:00 p.m.
+          link_text: Please click here for more information.
+          link_url: /o-level-results-2023
   - infopic:
       title: From coding novice to tech mentor
       subtitle: Alumni news